Chrisss17/Game-of-Rock-Paper-Scissors/README.md

 # History Of The Game

- This can be seen in this link: https://en.wikipedia.org/wiki/Rock_paper_scissors
+ History of the game can be seen in this link: https://en.wikipedia.org/wiki/Rock_paper_scissors